 2 READ THE OFFICIAL TEXTBOOKS

-ACCA has one Platinum content provider, BPP Learning Media, and several other Gold approved content providers, all producing study texts designed to support ACCA study.
-They publish texts specifically for ACCA students studying for Knowledge module exams and therefore cover the syllabus as closely as possible.
+ACCA's Approved Content Providers are Becker Professional Education, BPP Learning Media and Kaplan Publishing.
+They produce study texts designed to support ACCA study and publish texts specifically for ACCA students studying for Knowledge module exams and therefore cover the syllabus as closely as possible.
 These texts include formative tests of knowledge and practice questions as well as exam-style questions.
 The texts are reviewed by the examiner on an annual basis to ensure that coverage is appropriate for the exams set.

 3 RECOGNISE THE QUESTION TYPES